-Despite some of these operational considerations, there are many reasons to believe a relationship exists between health insurance enrolment and the use of priority health care services.
+Despite some of these operational considerations, there are many reasons to believe a relationship exists between health insurance enrollment and the use of priority health care services.
 The first is that health insurance can increase the service use.
 Health insurance can reduce financial barriers to accessing health care services because it reduces the point-of-service costs, which are often too high for individuals to cover when needed.
-Long-term methods of family planning, considered priority services, have high up-front costs, which can limit access to care (Stover and Heaton 1999).
-Because insurance is a prepayment scheme3 that reduces or eliminates costs at the time of service, people are more inclined to utilize health services than they would be if they had to pay at the time of care (Eklund and Stavem 1990; Schneider, Diop, and Bucyana 2000).
+Long-term methods of family planning, considered priority services, have high up-front costs, which can limit access to care.49 Because insurance is a prepayment scheme,50 and therefore reduces or eliminates costs at the time of service, people are more inclined to utilize health services that are prepaid, opposed to paying at the time of care.^{51,52}

 Second, health insurance can make services more available.
-If priority services are not covered by the insurance scheme, and the individual is less willing and less able to pay, providers will be less willing to provide these priority services.
-Insurance plans have the potential to assist governments and donors in organizing the funds, purchasing these services from providers, and ensuring the quality of services.
-Because the insurance scheme pays for these services, they will be more available to the enrolled population.
+If priority services are not covered by the insurance scheme, and the individual's willingness to pay and ability to pay is less, then providers will be less willing to provide these priority services.
+Insurance plans have the potential to assist governments and donors to organize the funds, purchase these services from providers, and ensure the quality of services.
+Since these services are paid by the insurance scheme, services will be more available to the enrolled population.

-Third, if preventive measures are taken (as is the case with priority health care services), the long-term costs of health care should go down.
-For example, if a woman can prevent an unplanned pregnancy-and thus avoid the cost of abortion, the costs of delivery, the infant and child costs, and the longer term societal costs-the overall cost could go down.
-Further, if antenatal care is provided to pregnant women, the risks and costs associated with complicated delivery and emergency care are greatly reduced.
+Third, if preventive measures are taken (as is the case with priority health care services), then the long-term costs of health care should go down.
+For example, if a woman is able to prevent an unplanned pregnancy, the cost of abortion, the costs of delivery, the infant and child costs, in addition to the longer term societal costs, the overall cost could go down.
+Further, if antenatal care is provided to pregnant women, the risks and costs associated with complicated delivery and emergency care is greatly reduced.